 The first and foremost step is to communicate with everyone by arranging a meeting so that they feel comfortable about it because it might be a new concept for the employees who are not aware of OKRs.
 You should tell them the benefits it can have by setting and tracking specific results.

 2 - Select a Tool

 The next step is to find an excellent OKR tool.
-It is one of the critical things that need to be done accurately because if you select the wrong tool, then you can’t get all the benefits that you want to have from these software.
-There are many software for OKR available, so make sure that you choose a tool that only offers good features but also is easy to use.
-Top quality OKR tools allow you to discover the previous history so that you can make better OKRs in the future.
+It is one of the critical things that need to be done accurately because if you select the wrong tool, then you can’t get all the benefits that you want to have from this software.
+There are many OKR solutions available, so make sure that you choose a tool that only offers good features but also is easy to use. the top-quality OKR tools allow you to discover the previous history so that you can make better OKRs in the future.

 3 - Identify Your Objectives

 Now, you need to discover all your main objectives so that you can place them in the tool.
 Make a list of all of them so that you can effortlessly set measurable results with each of them.
 Don’t mention lots of objectives at a time because it can make things quite difficult.